ucbsoj/15sp-onlinenewspackages/index.md

 * Highlight any missed opportunities.
 For example, the project works well on desktop but fails on mobile.
 * Help the class understand how we might apply these lessons to our projects.

-###Weekly Discussion in bCourse
+###Weekly Discussion in bCourse (20%)
-tkt tk, something about discussing interesting projects that we see in a forum.
-No set “you must X words” but please participate.
-Maybe timed to jrue’s newsletter?
+On bCourse, we'll discuss relevant projects that we stumble on during the week.
+These mid-week discussions may generate more in-depth dissection and analysis the following Monday.
+Please submit interesting work you'd like to discuss, and be prepared to talk about the projects with the larger group.

 ###Midterm & Final
-####Midterm
+####Midterm (20%)
-tk
+Individually, students will design and build a stand-alone, single page story.
+Details and date TBD, based on early class progress.

-####Final
+####Final (40%)
 In conjunction with the Advanced Visual Journalism course, students will work in groups of up to three to design a presentation for an original, well-reported visual narrative.
 In terms of project scale: the form will be open ended, based on your group’s story and needs.
 We’re looking for portfolio-ready, professional-level work.

-##Weekly Schedule